Emergency Dentist – Falls Church, VA

 The Cost of Treating Dental Emergencies

-Sometimes all you’ll need is a prescription, but for particularly serious situations you might need advanced care such as a tooth extraction (as well as a tooth replacement afterwards).
-We can give you a confident price estimate once you’ve visited our office and we thoroughly understand your situation.
+Sometimes all you’ll need is a prescription, but for particularly serious situations you might need advanced care such as a tooth extraction (as well as a tooth replacement afterward).
+We can give you a confident price estimate once you’ve visited our dental office and we thoroughly understand your situation.

 Emergency Dentist FAQs